DFE-Digital/social-work-induction-programme-digital-service/docs/devops/Future DevOps Work.md

 7. When a domain name has been established, introducing SSL certificates into Front Door for all environment domain names.
 Would be good to manage subdomains as per the environment name, e.g. `d01.swip.education.gov.uk` for the d01 dev environment and `swip.education.gov.uk` for the production domain name.

+## Pre-prod / Prod Work Items

-8. Issues to be addressed for pre-prod / production:
+Issues to be addressed for pre-prod / production.

-   - Establishing a production container registry, available to pre-prod and prod.
+1. Establishing a production container registry, available to pre-prod and prod.
-   - Promoting images between dev and production container registries.
+2. Promoting images between dev and production container registries.
-   - Setup of Onelogin config with the central Onelogin team.
+3. Setup of Onelogin config with the central Onelogin team.
-   - Protected release workflow - only certain groups / individuals can release to pre-prod / prod.
+4. Protected release workflow - only certain groups / individuals can release to pre-prod / prod.
-   - Sizing of prod environment.
+5. Sizing of prod environment.